Bharathi7890/Bharathi7890/README.md

 ## Contact

-Feel free to reach out to me via email at [your email address] or connect with me on [LinkedIn/Twitter/other social media platform].
+Feel free to reach out to me via email at bharathiraj7890@gmail.com or connect with me on www.linkedin.com/in/bharathiraj7890 .
 I'm always open to discussing new opportunities, collaboration, or just chatting about technology.

 ## Resume